lanrat/portquiz/README.md

 # portquiz

 Test all outbound TCP/UDP ports for connectivity to a remote host.

 Testing all ports takes about 10min for all ports.

+Can also be used to detect passive DPI Firewalls that block traffic not looking like the expected service for a given port.

 ## Server

-The server creates a firewall rule to redirect all incomming traffic to the lisening IP to the port specified.
+The server creates a firewall rule to redirect all incoming traffic to the listening IP to the port specified.
 If you use the same IP for remote access for services like SSH, IT WILL LOCK YOU OUT!
 This service needs a dedicated IP address.

 ```shell
 # external IP on server